 Some claim DST may increase exercise.
 However, the study to back this claim only considered regions that observe summer DST (ignoring those on year-round Standard Time), its gains averaged just two minutes per day (not the full hour the clock gets advanced), and these small gains were seen only in Europe and Australia (with no gains in America).
 Another study that did compare close regions with different time observations found no increase or decrease in exercise.
 Furthermore, evening exercise can disrupt sleep, and lack of sleep can increase sports injuries by 70%.

-The Center for Circadian Biology, the Society for Research on Biological Rhythms, the European Biological Rhythms Society, and the European Sleep Research Society have all opposed year-round DST, citing its continual disruption to sleep cycles.
+The Center for Circadian Biology, the Society for Research on Biological Rhythms, the European Biological Rhythms Society, and the European Sleep Research Society have all opposed year-round DST and endorsed year-round Standard Time, citing its continual disruption to sleep cycles and long-term harm to health, safety, environment, and economy.

 DST kills commuting children and adults, whether we observe it seasonally or year-round.